 Joëlle Mauris enjoys performing multidisciplinary creations.
 Her project « Présence » (music, theatre, dance), highlighting the work of composer Bernd Alois Zimmermann, was presented in the Festival Les Jardins Musicaux in 2016 and then given in Théâtre du Galpon in Geneva in May 2017.
 Her project “Variété”, based on music by Mauricio Kagel, is going to be created in 2019 and will feature musicians and acrobats.

 As a member of the cello-piano duo Duo Axus Mundi, she has been broadcasted live on Radio Télévision Suisse Romande.
 The duo, formed in 2006, recently performed all of Beethoven’s cello sonatas, an exceptional journey of the five important works in one concert.

 Interested in contemporary music, Ms. Mauris has premiered solo and chamber works of Canadian composers Sophie Dubois, Adam Scime, William Rowson, and Mark Duggan for the Toronto New Music Festival, the Newfound Festival, and The Banff Centre for the Arts.

-Joëlle Mauris was the coordinator of the Swiss Street Arts Federation in 2016-2017, and she has directed educational events for the Ensemble Contrechamps (new music ensemble based in Geneva) since 2016.
+Joëlle Mauris was the coordinator of the Swiss Street Arts Federation in 2016-2017, and she directed educational events for the Ensemble Contrechamps (new music ensemble based in Geneva) in 2016-2020.